IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 This tutorial is intended for software developers who have never deployed an application on Kubernetes cluster before.

 # 1. Create a Cassandra Headless Service
+Here is the Service description for the headless Service:
 ```yaml
 apiVersion: v1
 kind: Service